What is a Construction Apprentice?

 - Snagajob Construction Worker Job Description – An overview of the industry that also includes the expected hours, how to dress for the job, and myths about construction.

 Those who are interested in becoming a construction apprentice will need to find a trade school that offers a program in construction and building.
-These programs will provide apprentices with a solid foundation in the theory and methods of construction.
+These programs will provide apprentices with a solid foundation in the theory and methods of construction and will develop strong construction skills.
 While the coursework generally doesn’t include practical skills (those are gained through the on-the-job training portion of an apprenticeship), students do learn things such as the math behind construction, how to read and create blueprints, and what it takes to be a construction manager or independent contractor.

 Many construction schools require students to take at least one course that focuses solely on safety on the construction site.
-This is an extremely important part of an apprentice’s training since safety is of the utmost importance.
+This is an extremely important part of an apprentice’s training since safety is of the utmost importance and the most important of the construction skills.

 - Trade-school.net’s directory of trade schools, colleges, and universities – A great place to start the search for a program.